The history of Cam engines

 Help Make The World Better!

-Lots of time and money have been invested by several academicians, engine designers, machinists, and mechanics to translate this important technology into a working model only to be caught between the desire of the market and the authority of a well-lobbied political class.
-After many failed attempts over several years and 6 prototypes, the Radial-Cam engine was slowly perfected.
-Now this important technology is beyond the ability of the team to fund or commercialize.
+Lots of time and money have been invested by several academicians, engine designers, machinists, and mechanics to translate the theory of improved piston dynamics into a working model.
+After many failed attempts over several years and 6 prototypes, the Radial-Cam engine has been transformed into a Range Extender design.
+This important technology is beyond the ability of the team to fund or commercialize it.
 For this reason, we are ready to hand the project over to a qualified partner.
-We think the time is finally right to form a partnership with one of the struggling makers of BEVs here in Asia.
-The Kamtech REEV concept can be installed into a potential partner's vehicle's design to produce the perfect balance of low emission, long-range, and higher marketability than any other type of drive system.
-It will also make the world a better place for people of all nations.
+We are offering a technology partnership to a far sited automaker.
+The Kamtech REEV concept can be installed into a potential partner's vehicle's design to produce a more user-friendly EV that has none of the bad habits of battery EVs or hybrids.
+In corporating a Kamtech RE into your car design will also allow EV buyers to unplug from "the most deadly energy in the world," the world's electric grid.
+The new Kamtech will give your EVs higher marketability than any other type of drive system.
+It will also make the world a better place for people to live and breath in.
+It will also reduce the need for society to invest in more polluting coal and petrol fueled electric plants. .

 The Future Belongs to the Innovators

 The first manufacturer that partners with us will be granted a paid-up licensee to use technology in any product they manufacture.
 As the technology becomes mainstream there will be lots of opportunities to share in the sublicensing of the technology to other sectors and manufacturing firms.
 Keep in mind that there will be lots of work to do to get this design into a production-ready unit.
-We need a firm that has that ability.
+We are looking for an established firm that has both the goal and ability to make their community and the world a cleaner, greener, and less polluted place.
 There is not only the opportunity to license the Kamtech RE itself but also the opportunity to become an OEM supplier of units, parts, technical know-how, training, and several other profit centers that normally arise with any new technology.
-This is a radical new technology so international advancement is also a strong possibility...
+This is a radical new technology so international advancement will be of great benefit to a partner.
+We welcome your inquire.

 Looking for Strong Backing!